-Our Phase IV rocket is the primary rocket design project for the 2016-2017 school year.
-Planned to launch in 2017, Phase IV is designed integrate our V1 LOX/Hydrocarbon engine.
+Our Phase IV rocket is the primary rocket design project for the 2017-2018 school year.
+Planned to launch in 2019, Phase IV is designed to integrate our V1 NOX/Ethanol engine.
 This will be the first engine to fly that SSS has designed.
 Phase IV will be designed to capture multiple camera angles, transmit live satellite telemetry, and fly experimental payloads.
 Its reliability will be increased with the integration of an Engine Control Unit, built on ARM and FPGA technologies, which will actively monitor the condition of the V1 engine to prevent critical failures.
-Built with the capability to accommodate various payload configurations, Phase IV will allow us to provide University affiliated organizations with the ability to conduct experiments at high altitudes.
+Phase IV will be built with the capability to accommodate various payload configurations.

 Phase III: Olympus